“I must be a mermaid … I have no fear of depths and a great fear of shallow living.”

 An item on my bucket list is…

-To visit Japan and experience this country and its culture.
+To visit Iceland and experience this exquisite country and its abundance of natural wonders.

 A movie that changed my life

-“Requiem for a dream” & “Dancer in the dark”
+“Requiem for a dream”, “What Dreams May Come” and “Dancer in the dark”

 My personal passion project is…